 Why shouldn’t I just take medication?

 Medication alone cannot solve all issues.
-What medication does is treat the symptoms.
+What medication does is treat the symptoms and help regulate biochemistry.
 Our work together is designed to explore the root of the issue, dig deep into your behavior and teach strategies that can help you accomplish your personal and/or relational goals.
-It is important to note that I am not a medical doctor, and will refer you to a medical doctor should medication be discussed.
-There may be instances in which medication management will be important in the healing process to regulate.
+It is important to note that I am not a medical doctor and will refer you to a medical doctor should medication be discussed.
+There may be instances in which medication management may be important in the healing process.

 Medication can be effective and is sometimes needed in conjunction with therapy.